How to water propagate indoor plants (the simple step-by-step guide with photos)

 How long does it take for cuttings to root in water?

 A few factors come into play with how long it might take before you start to see roots.
 Some plants produce roots super fast, within a week or two, some take 4 to 6 weeks or longer.
-Heat and light both help, warmth being a key factor (which is why propagating in winter is more difficult), and a rooting hormone like Clonex definitely speeds everything up.
+Heat and light both help with warmth being a key factor (which is why propagating in winter is more difficult), and a rooting hormone like Clonex definitely speeds everything up.

 Until the first root appears, there's no need to fertilise at first.
 Give your cuttings the ideal conditions, and a little boost from rooting hormone, and you should have roots in no time.
 Before you know it you'll be admiring your new baby plant, created by you!